simplymichael/express-user-manager/README.md

   const app = express();

   /**
-   * Setup the datastore using any of the currently supported database engines:
+   * Setup the datastore using any of the currently supported database adapters:
-   *   - mysql
    *   - mongoose
-   */
+   *   - sequelize (with in-memory storage or any supported database engine)
-  const dbEngine = 'mongoose'; // OR 'mysql' const DataStore = userManager.getDbDriver(dbEngine);
+   *       (See the section on "Built-in data stores" for supported database engines) */ const dbAdapter = 'mongoose'; // OR 'sequelize' const DataStore = userManager.getDbAdapter(dbEngine);
   const store = new DataStore();

   userManager.set('store', store);